daytonn/rails_jskit/README.md

 ----------------

 The [jskit](https://github.com/daytonn/jskit) library is written with JavaScript [ES6 features](https://github.com/google/traceur-compiler/wiki/LanguageFeatures) using the [Traceur compiler](https://github.com/google/traceur-compiler).
 The [traceur runtime](https://github.com/google/traceur-compiler/wiki/Building-custom-Traceur-runtimes) is included in jskit to provide these features.

+_Note: While the traceur-runtime is included with jskit, if you wish to write your own code with ES6 features, you will need a separate traceur-compiler for use with the asset pipeline.
+Something like: [sprockets-traceur](https://github.com/gunpowderlabs/sprockets-traceur) or [traceur-rails](https://github.com/aackerman/traceur-rails).
+You would not need to include the `traceur-runtime` from these tools since it is included in the jskit library itself.
+All of your es6 scripts would need to be loaded after jskit to take advantage of it's included runtime._